 Montmartre - the quartier

 Montmartre is a beautiful and vibrant village within Paris city, and is conveniently located.
-It has been made famous in many films
+It has been made famous in many films and

-studios, and its authentic village life.
+authentic village life.

 Click for a map of Montmartre and its main attractions.